OfficeDev/office-js-docs-pr/docs/excel/custom-functions-architecture.md

 The `Office.storage` object can be used to store data from your custom functions and get data from your task pane code.
 For more information about storing and sharing data, see [Save and share state](custom-functions-save-state.md).

 You can see a code sample using the `storage` object in this [Github repository](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Excel-custom-functions/AsyncStorage) dedicated to patterns and practices.
-For more general information about the `Storage` object, see [Custom functions runtime](./custom-functions-runtime.md).
+For more general information about the `storage` object, see [Custom functions runtime](./custom-functions-runtime.md).

 The `storage` object can also be useful for authentication.
 For more information, see [Custom functions authentication](custom-functions-authentication.md).